 Lighting changes everything.
 If your room feels like a dungeon, you’ll work like you’re in one.

-Lighting affects serotonin.
-Serotonin affects focus.
-Focus makes dreams happen.
-It’s science.
+Lighting affects serotonin, serotonin affects focus and focus makes dreams happen.
+It’s basic science.

 3. The Work-Only Zone